Pricing

 Claude Code can also sit near the app subscription conversation when a developer uses eligible Claude access interactively.
 That does not erase API pricing.
 Teams should ask whether the work happens in the Claude product experience, in Claude Code, through Console/API keys, or across several lanes.

 The right API budget test is cost per accepted result.
 If Fable 5 solves a difficult task in fewer retries, handles longer context better, or produces a more usable final output, the higher token price may be justified.
-If the workload is classification, extraction, short chat, or routine drafting, cheaper Claude models or Opus 4.8 may be the better route.
+If the workload is classification, extraction, short chat, or routine drafting, Sonnet 5, Opus 4.8, or cheaper Claude models may be the better route.

 Mythos 5 should be handled differently.
 It is restricted-access, so it does not belong in ordinary self-serve budget planning.
 Enterprise and security teams should treat Mythos as an approval path that may require access review, data-handling review, and monitoring expectations.